Candivore raises $12 million to boost Match Masters puzzle game

 Candivore’s mission is to create positive experiences through gaming — social, intellectual, and entertaining.
 The company doesn’t plan to start new projects in 2021 or grow the team significantly for now.

-“We want to stay focused in order to get Match Masters as far and as big as possible,” said CEO Gal Goldstein, in a statement.

-Tel Aviv-based venture capital firm VGames and its founder Eitan Reisel led the round, which will be used to fuel user acquisition.
+The Tel Aviv-based venture capital firm VGames and its founder Eitan Reisel led the round, which will be used to fuel user acquisition.

-Besides Goldstein, the founders include Ehud Rosenberg (development and product lead), Zur Tamam (art lead), Sahar Azran (backend lead), Tom Amel (R&D), and Alon Shkedi (client lead).
+Besides CEO Cal Goldstein, the founders include Ehud Rosenberg (development and product lead), Zur Tamam (art lead), Sahar Azran (backend lead), Tom Amel (R&D), and Alon Shkedi (client lead).

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: